ptvan/ptvan.github.io/_posts/2019-10-19-recommender-systems.md

 ### References

-I find [Practical Recommender Systems](https://www.manning.com/books/practical-recommender-systems) to be a good overview, going from concepts to implementation details like how to track user interactions.
-As indicated by "practical" in the title, there is heavy emphasis on implementations at Netflix and Amazon, and an accompanying project.
+I find [Practical Recommender Systems](https://www.manning.com/books/practical-recommender-systems) to be a good overview, going from concepts to specific implementation.
+As indicated by "practical" in the title, there is heavy emphasis on project work.